URL path: Index page // Norovirus Antigen, Feces

 More information

-Noroviruses are a genetically heterogeneous group of viruses, which contain a single chain of RNA, are not surrounded by envelope and belong to the family of Caliciviridae viruses.
-For decades, this group of viruses has been termed "SRSV, Small Round Structured Viruses", or Norwalk viruses until very recently where their classification was investigated using modern molecular biology methods.
-While 4 different antigenic types of SRSV were initially identified, they eventually resulted in the identification of 3 different types within the genus of Noroviruses.
-Type 1 (including Norwalk type) and type 2 are associated with human infections while type 3 is associated with infections in bovine and porcine animals.
+Noroviruses are a genetically heterogeneous group of viruses that contain a single chain of RNA, are not surrounded by an envelope, and belong to the family of Caliciviridae viruses.
+For decades, this group of viruses has been termed "SRSV, Small Round Structured Viruses," or Norwalk viruses until very recently, when their classification was investigated using modern molecular biology methods.
+While four different antigenic types of SRSV were initially identified, they eventually resulted in the identification of 3 different types within the genus of Noroviruses.
+Type 1 (including Norwalk type) and type 2 are associated with human infections, while type 3 is associated with diseases in bovine and porcine animals.

-Noroviruses are a major cause of acute gastroenteritis with a worldwide distribution and very often cause epidemics.
+Noroviruses are a significant cause of acute gastroenteritis with a worldwide distribution and very often cause epidemics.
 They are highly contagious, and the number of viral particles that need to be inoculated to be able to cause disease is only 10.
 The virus is transmitted by eating contaminated food and water and contact from person to person.
-The virus is typically transmitted via the faecal-oral route but can also be transmitted through the vomiting particles that contain several particles of the virus.
+The virus is typically transmitted via the fecal-oral route but can also be transmitted through the vomiting particles containing several particles.

 The disease is acute after a 24 - 48 hour incubation period, usually mild in intensity, although it can cause severe problems in the elderly and self-limited.
 Noroviruses’ ability to cause epidemics indoors (schools, institutions, etc.) can create serious public health problems.
-Infections in newborns, the elderly and other vulnerable groups can be fatal if not properly addressed.
+Infections in newborns, the elderly, and other vulnerable groups can be fatal if not adequately addressed.

-Symptoms of Norovirus infection usually include nausea, vomiting (especially in children), diarrhea and stomach cramps.
-Sometimes low fever, chills, headache, muscle aches and tiredness can coexist.
-Onset of the disease is usually sudden and the patient may feel very ill.
-In most cases the disease is self-limiting with symptoms lasting 1 to 2 days.
+Symptoms of Norovirus infection usually include nausea, vomiting (especially in children), diarrhea, and stomach cramps.
+Low fever, chills, headache, muscle aches, and tiredness sometimes coexist.
+The onset of the disease is usually sudden, and the patient may feel very ill.
+The disease is generally self-limiting, with symptoms lasting 1 to 2 days.

-The disease can be confirmed by checking for the presence of the virus in the faeces (both types of human-infected virus - Type 1 & Type 2 are screened).
+The disease can be confirmed by checking for the presence of the virus in the feces (both types of human-infected virus, Type 1 and Type 2, are screened).

 Important Note